WWE Rumors: The Undertaker’s Next Match Date Revealed By ‘Wrestling Observer,’ But It’s Not At ‘WrestleMania’

 While The Wrestling Observer Newsletter did not mention any possible opponent for The Undertaker at the Saudi Arabia show, Wrestling Inc. explained that the event should represent “another huge payout” for the longtime WWE mainstay, who turns 54 on Sunday.
 Last year’s Saudi shows — The Greatest Royal Rumble and Crown Jewel — turned out to be WWE’s biggest money-earners in 2018 “by a wide margin.”

 However, the Saudi Arabian government’s alleged role in the murder of journalist Jamal Khashoggi last October resulted in WWE receiving a lot of flak for its business agreement to hold several shows in the country.
-As previously reported by The Inquisitr, several U.S. lawmakers had called on the company to call off Crown Jewel amid the allegations, though the event still pushed forward as scheduled despite the backlash.
+As previously reported by The Inquisitr, several U.S. lawmakers had called on the company to call off Crown Jewel amid the allegations, though the event still pushed forward as scheduled, despite the backlash.